 In Texas, proving negligence means establishing that the owner failed to use reasonable care to prevent an attack from happening, while also being aware that the dog was aggressive or dangerous.

 For example, if you were bitten by an unsupervised dog who should not have been allowed to roam freely, you may be able to claim damages from negligence.
 Houston law specifically requires dogs to be kept on leashes in public places or on private properties.
 If an unleashed dog bit you in an area where dogs are required to be leashed, the owner may be in direct violation of this law.

 If you or a loved one has been attacked by a dog, contact our attorneys today at (832) 690-7000 for a free consultation to discuss your case and how we can help.

 Types of Dog Bites

 The effects of a dog bite vary, depending on the dog and the person.
-Some of the most common consequences are:
+The most common injuries and consequences of dog bites are:

 - Puncture wounds

 - Severe scarring

 - Broken bones

 Certain dog bite injuries are more severe than others; however, all of them carry risks disease risks such as rabies, as well as the emotional trauma of a violent dog attack.